 Receive a weekly email of the Internet's best from articles, to tutorials, to pro tips.

 Hello, my name is Amy (Haywood) Dutton.
 It’s nice to “meet” you.
-I’m the Senior UI/UX Designer and Frontend Developer at Zeal.
+I’m the Creative Director at Zeal.
 I LOVE creating things, which usually manifests itself in web design and development.

-I currently live in Chicagoland with my husband and our three adorable (if I do say so myself) kids: Isaac (7), Adele (6), and Emma (4).
+I currently live outside of Nashville with my husband and our three adorable (if I do say so myself) kids: Isaac (7), Adele (6), and Emma (4).
 As if things weren’t exciting enough, we also adopted a retired racing greyhound and a King Charles Cavalier Spaniel.

 If I’m not sitting front of my computer, I’m hanging out with friends and family, binging on Netflix / Hulu / Prime / Disney+ / AppleTV (all the streaming!), playing Settlers or Nertz, or reading and drinking coffee.

 When I was in 8th grade, I built my first website, using Netscape Navigator’s web tools.
 I decided it would be a good idea to pull all the animated gifs on the Internet and put them in one central location.
 With so many animated images, my site was enough to give anyone a seizure.
 Let’s not even talk about file size and load times.
 But, I like to believe that I was before my time.
 Curated content and animated gifs anyone?
 Sounds like today’s Giphy! -- And I still have a soft spot in my heart for a good animated gif.